Cosmological gravity on all scales V: MCMC forecasts combining large scale structure and CMB lensing for binned phenomenological modified gravity: Methods

 \begin{itemize} \item $M^{ab}$ is the BNT transformation matrix, \item $\delta^{ab}$ is the Kronecker delta, \item repeated indices are implicitly summed. \end{itemize} For the $6\times 2$pt case, we assume an identical setup, with the CMB lensing part of the data vector treated identical to how we treat the clustering data, i.e., we do not BNT transform the CMB lensing data.
 As in previous analyses, we check that our analysis pipeline obtains identical results to the case where the BNT transform is not applied when there are no scale cuts applied to the data vector.

 While non-Gaussian contributions from nonlinear structure formation are known to increase the covariance on small scales, the goal of this analysis is not to provide precision forecasts for a specific survey configuration.
 Instead, our objective is to investigate the sensitivity of large scale structure probes to phenomenological deviations from general relativity and to demonstrate that nonlinear modified-gravity modelling can be consistently incorporated within a full Bayesian inference pipeline.
 Since the analysis is restricted to scales below $k_{\rm cut} = 0.5\,h\,{\rm Mpc}^{-1}$, the Gaussian covariance provides a reasonable approximation for this purpose.
+We note that the Gaussianity assumption, coupled with the covariance only being evaluated at the fiducial cosmology, and computed with a fixed sky fraction $f_{\rm sky}=0.35$ for the full set of auto- and cross-spectra means that the improvement obtained when extending the analysis to the full $6\times2$pt data vector should be interpreted as somewhat optimistic.
 A more complete treatment including non-Gaussian covariance terms will be required for applications to real survey data and is left for future work.